kellyloveskelp/kellyloveskelp/README.md

 <h1 align="center"> Hi I'm Kelly Morgan!</h1>
-<h2 align="left"> Why do I love kelp?</h2>
+<h2 align="left"> 🐟 Why do I love kelp?</h2>
 My mom coined the phrase as an way to encapsulate my passion for kelp forest ecosystems and work in shellfish and seaweed aquaculture.
-Whenever I'd share an update, she'd reply back in the family groupchat: #kellyloveskelp !
+Whenever I'd share an update, she'd reply back in the family groupchat: #kellyloveskelp!

-I'm a sailor, surfer, diver, and *major* seaweed enthusiast.

-## What am I up to?
+## ⛵️ Where have my passions led me?
 I'm currently working on my [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) at the [Bren School of Environmental Science & Management](https://bren.ucsb.edu/), UCSB.

-## Experience
+## 🌎 Where do I want to go next?

 ## Education
 **Master of Environmental Data Science** (Expected June 2027)